A generalized Vaserstein symbol: Preliminaries on projective modules

-Thus, for any non-degenerate skew-symmetric form $\chi$ on $P_{2n}$ for some $n \geq 2$, we obtain a non-degenerate skew-symmetric form on $P_{2n+2}$ given by the orthogonal sum $\chi \perp \psi_{2}$.\\ With this notation in mind, we may now state and prove a few lemmas which provide the technical groundwork in the proofs of the main results in this paper:
+Thus, for any non-degenerate alternating form $\chi$ on $P_{2n}$ for some $n \geq 2$, we obtain a non-degenerate alternating form on $P_{2n+2}$ given by the orthogonal sum $\chi \perp \psi_{2}$.\\ With this notation in mind, we may now state and prove a few lemmas which provide the technical groundwork in the proofs of the main results in this paper: